-- (c) (3 points) Suppose that the original matrix A is a student to CS class rating, and the latent factor is the topic of the class.
-The columns of matrix A are distinct courses, and the rows of matrix A corresponds with the student id.
-For example, A[0] corresponds to ratings from student id = 0. - i (1 point) How can you interpret Ω[0,0]? ★ Solution ★ The strength of the strongest topic - ii (2 points) If student a rated CS246 and CS229 (rating row vector v_a), while student b rated CS221 and CS224N is represented by rating row vector v_b ; besides, the two students' ratings are not stored in A. Does it mean they are impossible to share any common interest in course topics?
-If impossible, please explain why, if possible, please explain how are you going to determine the similarity in their course topic interests.
+- (a) (2 points) What is the best possible rank 1 approximation of A? - (b) (3 points) What are the eigenvalues and eigenvectors of of AA^T ?
+(Show your steps to receive full points) - (c) (3 points) Suppose that the original matrix A is a student to CS class rating, and the latent factor is the topic of the class.
+The columns of matrix A are distinct courses, and the rows of matrix A correspond with the student id.
+For example, A[0] corresponds to ratings from student id = 0. - i (1 point) How can you interpret $\Omega[0,0]$? - ii (2 points) Assume Alice rated only CS246 and CS229 with a rating row vector v_a , and Bob rated only CS221 and CS224N with a rating row vector v_b ; besides, the two students' ratings are not stored in A. Does it mean they are impossible to share any common interest in course topics?
+If it's impossible, please explain why, if possible, please explain how you can determine the similarity in their course topic interests.